-For Cohort X, funding priority will be given to 21st CCLC programs serving students who attend high-poverty, low-performing schools.
+For Cohort X, funding priority was given to 21st CCLC programs serving students who attend high-poverty, low-performing schools.
 Entities receiving priority in this funding opportunity are those that propose to serve high-poverty, low-performing schools, as evidenced by:

 - Schools with a K-12th grade Free and Reduced Lunch rate of 40 percent and above in 2022-23; and